Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor: Preparations

 \vsp In $\S$ \ref{ssec-equivariant-structure-nearby}, we show $\Psi_{\gamma,I}$ has the desired equivariant structures.

 \vsp In $\S$ \ref{ssec-geometric-player-real-2}, we define a certain $\mBG_m$-action on $\VinGr_{G,I}^\gamma$ and study its attractor, repeller and fixed loci.

 \begin{convn} We need a theory of D-modules on general prestacks.
 As explained in \cite{raskin2015d}, there are two different theories $\Dmod^!$ and $\Dmod^*$, where the natural functorialities are given respectively by $!$-pullback and $*$-pushforward functors.
 A quick review of \cite{raskin2015d} is provided in Appendix \ref{ssec-sheaf-theory}.
 In the main body of this paper, unless otherwise stated, we only use the theory $\Dmod^!$.
-Hence we omit the superscript ``$!$'' form the notation $\Dmod^!$.
+Hence we omit the superscript ``$!$'' from the notation $\Dmod^!$.

-\vsp Also, in the main body of this paper, when discusssing $*$-pushforward of D-modules, we always restrict ot one of the following two cases: \begin{itemize} \vsp\item we work with lft prestacks and only use the $*$-pushforward functors for ind-finite type ind-schematic maps; \vsp\item we work with all prestacks and only use the $*$-pushforward functors for schematic and finitely presented maps. \end{itemize} We have base-change isomorphisms between $!$-pullback and $*$-pushforward functors in both cases.
+\vsp Also, in the main body of this paper, when discusssing $*$-pushforward of D-modules, we always restrict to one of the following two cases: \begin{itemize} \vsp\item we work with lft prestacks and only use the $*$-pushforward functors for ind-finite type ind-schematic maps; \vsp\item we work with all prestacks and only use the $*$-pushforward functors for schematic and finitely presented maps. \end{itemize} We have base-change isomorphisms between $!$-pullback and $*$-pushforward functors in both cases.
 The reader can easily distinguish these two cases by looking at the fonts we are using (see Convension \ref{sssec-convention-ag}). \end{convn}

-\begin{rem} It is well-known that the category of D-moudles on finite type schemes are insensitive to nil-isomorphisms, i.e., for a nil-isomoprhism $f:Y_1\to Y_2$ both $f^!$ and $f_*$ are equivalences.
-More or less by construction (see $\S$ \ref{sssec-dmod-on-prestacks}), the theories $\Dmod^!$ and $\Dmod^*$ are also insensitive to nil-isomorphisms between prestacks.
+\begin{rem} It is well-known that the category of D-modules on finite type schemes are insensitive to non-reduced structures, i.e., for a nil-isomorphism $f:Y_1\to Y_2$ both $f^!$ and $f_*$ are equivalences.
+More or less by construction, the theories $\Dmod^!$ and $\Dmod^*$ are also insensitive to nil-isomorphisms between prestacks.
 We will use this fact repeatedly in this paper without mentioning it. \end{rem}

 \ssec{Unipotent nearby cycles functor} Let $f:\mCZ\to \mBA^1$ be an $\mBA^1$-family of prestacks.
 In this subsection, we review \emph{a} definition of the unipotent nearby cycles functor for the family $f$.
-This definition is equivalent to Beilonson's well-known contruction (see \cite{beilinson1987glue}) when $\mCZ$ is a finite type scheme.
+This definition is equivalent to Beilinson's well-known construction (see \cite{beilinson1987glue}) when $\mCZ$ is a finite type scheme.

 \begin{constr} Let $p:S\to \pt$ be any finite type scheme.
 Recall the cohomology complex of $S$